macccorehenni/Feydor-Campaign/Intro.md

 But what you see isn't the present.
 No, this was when life in Malynor, and in Feydor Forest, its home, was much simpler.

 Now, this castle town all but lays in ruin, its castle a hellscape.
-Ten years after this day, a Lich— the lich of Feydor, as he would be known— started his reign of corruption.
-Now, Feydor, and the princess, Yaereene, must save itself from certain ruin, and you've been tasked to help.
+Ten years after this day, a Lich— the lich of Feydor, as he would become known— started his reign of corruption.
+Now, Feydor, and the princess, Yaereene, must save itself from certain ruin, and you've tasked to help.

 Where you are now is in the village of the Grandfather Tree.
 Yaereene has long since fled her home, suffered grief.
 This child— once sweet and innocent— is now a shadow of her former self.